-This section summarises the security aspects of the environment/configuration in which the IT product is intended to operate.
-Consumers should understand their own IT environments and that required for secure operation of the TOE which is defined in the Security Target (Ref [6]).
+14 This section summarises the security aspects of the environment/configuration in which the IT product is intended to operate.
+Consumers should understand their own IT environments that are required for secure operation of the TOE, which is defined in the Security Target (Ref [6]).